 Catherine started performing stand-up in 2015 and since then has enjoyed a rapid rise through the ranks of UK and Irish comedy.
 In 2016, she was a finalist in both the BBC New Comedy Awards and Funny Women, drawing praise in the final of the former for having “a distinctive voice and a story you’d like to hear” (Chortle) and in the latter for being “pretty much the perfect comedy package” (Beyond The Joke).
 Catherine has just been named on the BBC's New Talent Hotlist 2017 and was runner-up in the Irish Comedian of the Year Final 2017.

-Catherine has just been selected for the prestigious Pleasance Reserve 2017.
+Catherine was selected for the prestigious Pleasance Reserve 2017.

 In 2016, she and fellow comic Cally Beaton performed their show Catcall for a full run at the Edinburgh Fringe, enjoying packed houses and a series of stellar reviews across the month.